Why Do I Ovulate So Early In My Cycle?

 Is Day 10-12 too early to see peak LH surge?

-It is not uncommon to see an early LH surge in your cycle.
+It is not uncommon to see an early luteinizing hormone (LH) surge in your cycle.
 Only a small percentage of women ovulate exactly on cycle day 14.
 That being said, it may be more difficult to get pregnant with early ovulation.
 It could also mean you are entering early perimenopause.
+For this reason, cycle tracking may also be beneficial in tracking your LH surge.

 How to fix a short follicular phase